purple-cmd/blog/_posts/2022-05-28-Client-Hints.md

 When I implemented dark mode I noticed a side effect: flickering at every start of the page.

-I found out happens because when the server generates the HTML, dark mode client preference is not available.
+I found out it happens because when the server generates the HTML, dark mode client preference is not available.

 In order to solve this problem, I needed to find a way notify the server about the client metadata at the very beginning: Client Hints.